HackSouth/hacksouth.github.io/_posts/2021-08-02-Vortimo-Demo.md

 ## What is OSINT?

-[OSINT](https://portswigger.net/daily-swig/osint-what-is-open-source-intelligence-and-how-is-it-used) according to PortSwigger is intelligence “drawn from publicly available material”, according to the CIA.
-Most intelligence experts extend that definition to mean information intended for public consumption.
+[OSINT](https://en.wikipedia.org/wiki/Open-source_intelligence) or Open-Source intelligence according to ***Wikipedia*** is a multi-factor (qualitative, quantitative) methodology for collecting, analyzing and making decisions about data accessible in publicly available sources to be used in an intelligence context.
+In the intelligence community, the term "open" refers to overt, publicly available sources (as opposed to covert or clandestine sources).
+OSINT under one name or another has been around for hundreds of years.
+With the advent of instant communications and rapid information transfer, a great deal of actionable and predictive intelligence can now be obtained from public, unclassified sources.
+It is not related to open-source software or collective intelligence.

-OSINT is information that can be accessed without specialist skills or tools, although it can include sources only available to subscribers, such as newspaper content behind a paywall, or subscription journals.
+OSINT is the collection and analysis of information that is gathered from public, or open, sources.[1]
+OSINT is primarily used in national security, law enforcement, and business intelligence functions and is of value to analysts who use non-sensitive intelligence in answering classified, unclassified, or proprietary intelligence requirements across the previous intelligence disciplines.

 ## What is Vortimo and who is Roelof Temmingh?